Jilbo0/NetherlandsMapQuiz/README.md

 --enable-native-access=ALL-UNNAMED```
 - Working Directory: [Project Root]

+# Adding Entries
+1. Navigate to `backend/src/main/resources/places.csv`.
+2. Add a new line following the existing format: `Name`.
+   - Example: `Utrecht`
+   - Example: `Lelystad`
+3. If you are adding a place that shares a name with another (e.g., Achttienhoven), ensure you include the disambiguator in parentheses to help the Geocoder:
+   - `Name (Municipality)`
+   - Example: `Achttienhoven (Utrecht)`

 # How to Play
 1. **Geocoding**: Run the `Geocoder` to ensure your `data/places.json` is up to date.
 2. **Launch Server**: Run the Server configuration.